-Ten new stations have been built for the Elizabeth line in central London and southeast London.
+Ten new stations are being built for the Elizabeth line in central London and southeast London.
 In underground spaces, from station platforms to the top of the escalators, the architectural forms and materials will be recognisably consistent to give passengers a sense of familiarity right across the route.

 Integrated design: For the first time in a major UK rail project, the stations, surrounding areas, and the oversite developments, have been designed at the same time.
 This integrated approach improves accessibility and comfort, and knits the new stations into their surroundings.